 Audio-Technica ATH-M50xFull Review

-We’ve mentioned before, and while audiophiles love to balk at the cheap price there is no denying that these are one of the best budget options available.
+We’ve mentioned these before, and while audiophiles love to balk at the cheap price there is no denying that these are one of the best budget options available.
 You’re not going to find flashy looks or fancy features here, but you will find sound that seems like it should cost a lot more.
 Monoprice seems to have a habit of doing that.
 The ear cups have a thick padding meant to keep loud noise on the outside of the headphones, and when you pair that with how loud these can get without too much distortion they’re really worth the money.
 Of course, the ear cups also rotate a full 90-degrees which is perfect for only using one ear cup while mixing live or letting them hang flat across your chest without getting in the way.